 If money isn’t an issue or you simply prefer the idea of buying from Thousand Trails directly, then go for it!
 It may end up being the best solution for your personal needs.
 There can certainly be some advantages to buying a “new” membership upgrade direct from Thousand Trails, it all comes down to what you are willing to pay for the privilege, such as:

-- Immediate gratification – no need to research or wait for a resale membership that meets your criteria
+- Immediate gratification – no need to research or wait for a used membership that meets your criteria AND you can start making reservations right away!

 - Guaranteed access to all of the parks available within the TT system at the time of purchase (currently 80+)